pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 ## First Segment

 ### Selected Topic
+" Credit Card approval prediction"

 ### Reason why we selected the topic
+The dataset we found is ideal to test the exact knowledge we acquired through the Bootcamp.
 ### Description of the source of the data
+We got our data from a Data Science community website named Kaggle.
+Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.

 ### Question we are going to answer with the data
+Does the user will be able to get approved a credit card based on certain data?